From the Google cache:

 Very probably, Bush also refuses help from Cuba (offered in a 2 September speech by President Fidel Castro), a country with much hurricane relief experience.

 Cuba, whose parliament today honoured the victims of hurricane Katrina with a minute of silence.

-Neither, for that matter, does he want that woman helped by National Guard people from Mississippi or Louisiana now in Iraq …
+Neither, for that matter, does the Bush administration want that woman helped by National Guard people from Mississippi or Louisiana, now in Iraq …